hUwUtao/Lure/README.md

 ### Incompatibility

+- [x] Client are disconnected after a while: The client will timeout.
+Tolerate handshake for bit longer.
+Seems like working!

-- Known gimmick to actual protocol-use is `viaproxy`.
+- [ ] Known gimmick to actual protocol-use is `viaproxy`.
 On 1.20.6 server, there such a behavior of packet disorder suspected because of async polling (or kind of?)

 | Server Version | Client Version   | Observed                                                                            |